cloud-gov/cg-site/content/docs/apps/custom-domains.md

     parent: advanced
 title: Custom domains
 ---
-By default, your application will be accessible via a `*.app.cloud.gov`.
-You can make your application accessible via your own domain by creating entries in your own DNS system.
+By default, your application will be accessible via a subdomain of `app.cloud.gov`.
+You can make your application accessible via your own domain by creating entries in your own DNS system and configuring cloud.gov.

 ### How to set up a custom domain
 To make your app accessible via your custom domain name, use the [CDN service]({{< relref "docs/services/cdn-route.md" >}}).